Paramus Shoplifting Lawyers

 - If you or a loved one is charge with a disorderly persons offense because of shoplifting, they may be eligible for a conditional dismissal, also known as a CD.
 However, this eligibility may be contingent, again, on his/her ability to make restitution, as well as their prior criminal record.
 Conditional dismissal is a diversionary program as well.
 This too allows people who are eligible to bypass the traditional methods of prosecution and be placed on probation.
 Although, in order for an individual to enter the conditional dismissal program, they’re required to plead to the charge.
 Thus, if he/she fails out of the conditional discharge, the case will only be reopened to sentence him/her.

 Paramus New Jersey Shoplifting Attorney

 As you can see from above, the applicable penalties vary drastically depending on what degree you are charged with.
 If you or a loved one has been charged with shoplifting or any other theft offense for that matter in New Jersey it is important to speak to a experience criminal defense attorney immediately as the essential evidence could dissipate quickly; surveillance videos.
-Here at the Law Offices of Jonathan F. Marshall we have the experience and knowledge necessary to rigorously protect your rights.
+Here at the Law Offices of Marshall, Bonus, Proetta & Oliver we have the experience and knowledge necessary to rigorously protect your rights.
 If you have any further questions, please contact any one of our Bergen County Offices for a free initial consultation at 201-429-9783.